 Limiting the amount of screen time means ensuring your child has enough time for sleep, socialising, exercise and other healthy activities that assist in childhood development.
 Initially, it may be difficult to limit sedentary behaviour in kids, especially if they have formed unhealthy habits for some time.
 Remember that encouraging healthy behaviours will stay with your child through to adulthood, and the numerous health benefits will make the effort worthwhile.

+We hope this guide for parents regarding screen time has given you some ideas on reducing screen time and getting your kids active.
+Remember that the 60 minutes can be accumulated over the course of the day, instead of in one session, and some activity is always better than none!
 If you’re not sure where to get started in getting your kids more active and if finding worthwhile activities to undertake in the school holidays is a challenge, then, Australian Sports Camps coaching programs are a great way to sample different sports for a few days each to see what your child enjoys the most.